ReillyBex/MicrowaveSintering/README.md

 Visit [raspberrypi.com](https://www.raspberrypi.com/) and download the raspberry pi imager.
 Guides exist as well, but the process is as straightforward as plugging in a micro SD card, selecting the default operating system in imager (Raspberry Pi OS 32 bit), and flashing the image.
 Optional steps such as setting the default username and hostname are recommended, but not required.

 Once the Pi is booted for the first time it will need to be connected to the internet so that the repository can be cloned.
 Users could also use software such as WinSCP or even a thumb drive to move the repository onto the Pi, but the A+ version of the Pi currently in use only has one USB jack so inputs are limited.
-Personally, I installed a USB WiFi dongle and used ssh to clone the repository from the command line after identifying the Pi on my local network.
+Personally, I used ssh to clone the repository from the command line after identifying the Pi on my local network.
 The command to clone the repository from the command line is: `git clone https://github.com/ReillyBex/MicrowaveSintering.git`.
 This command will clone the repository to the home directory.
 It is also recommended to run the commands: `sudo apt-get update && sudo apt-get upgrade` to ensure that the Pi is running on the most up to date packages.
 This step can be ommitted, but if future problems arise this is a good place to start.

 Next, users will want to drag the app from the cloned MicrowaveSintering directory into the desktop for easy access.
 Finally, users will need to enable the pi GPIO deamon to run on boot.
 This can be done by running the following command from the command line: `sudo systemctl enable pigpiod`